 Minorities and low-income people recreate on the Mt.
 Hood National Forest.
 In the Slinky area there are no campgrounds, trails or other destination recreation features.
 The Slinky area is used for dispersed camping as well as hunting.
-There is no indication that recreators including minorities or low-income people focus on the Slinky area to recreate more than any other similarly remote portion of the Forest.
-With the action alternatives, there may be short-term movement of dispersed campers or hunters during project implementation.
+There is no indication that minorities or low-income people focus on the Slinky area to recreate more than any other similarly remote portion of the Forest.
+With the action alternatives, there may be short-term movement of dispersed campers or hunters during and after project implementation.
 The no-action alternative would not have this affect.
-See recreation section.